 The Bottom Line

 Is Seoraksan worth visiting?
-I hope I’m not setting you up for disappointment when I say this, but Seoraksan Mountain is one of my favorite places I’ve visited in Korea.
+I hope I’m not setting you up for disappointment when I say this, but Seoraksan National Park is one of my favorite places I’ve visited in Korea.
 From hiking trails that are relatively easy but provide amazing views, to picturesque landscapes and historical structures at basically every turn, to the unpretentious atmosphere of entire area, Mt.
 Seorak far exceeded the expectations I had for it, which were admittedly pretty minimal.
 You should definitely travel here as part of your Korea itinerary!